 We also recommend stating the date window within which data was collected, so that someone reading the study could cross-references this with our release notes.

-A list of publications that cite Gorilla can be found here.
+A list of publications and pre-prints that cite Gorilla can be found here.